Yutsuten/notes/notes/language/rust/string.md

     }"#;
 ```

-To create new strings from existing strings,
+To create a new `String` from existing values,
 like `f-string` on python,
 `format!()` is very useful.